Doctor of Nursing Practice (DNP)

 The Post Master’s Pathway enables Advanced Practice Nurses, Nurse Informaticists, Nurse Educators, Nurse Administrators, and other master prepared specialty nurses to obtain a DNP in Executive Leadership.
 Additionally, BSN-prepared nurses with a master’s degree in a related field may also enter this pathway.

 Similarly, the BSN to DNP Pathway allows bachelors prepared nurses to earn their doctorate of nursing practice.
-Within this pathway, students choose a focus in either Nursing Administration or Nursing Education.
+Within this pathway, students can choose master level elective courses in either Nursing Administration or Nursing Education foci.
+These elective courses are taken to augment the DNP curriculum.
 OKWU has designed this curriculum for experienced nurses seeking terminal degrees in practice-focused areas.
 Moreover, we prepare nurses to function as an advocate and leader, improving healthcare and patient outcomes through innovation and involvement in practice and policy.

-Most importantly, both pathways provide graduates with advanced practice skills to serve as providers and organizers of the healthcare delivery process, or as faculty members in a nursing education program.
+Most importantly, both pathways provide graduates with advanced practice skills to serve as providers and organizers of the healthcare delivery process.

 Get More Information